School Council

 We have regular meetings

 We regularly meet with Mrs Dook to discuss the views of our class, arrange fundraisers and feedback any issues in school from a pupil perspective.
-We have suggestion slips in all classes and at every meeting we discuss the forms that have been filled in and see if the suggestions can be implemented in school.
+We have suggestion slips in all classes and at our meetings we discuss the forms that have been filled in and see if the suggestions can be implemented in school.
 After each meeting we are given time to tell our class about our meeting and share any information.
+As a result of suggestion slips these are some of the following changes have been put in place in the last 12 months –

 We support charities